 For all project phases that obtain federal funding and/or occur on federal lands, the National Environmental Policy Act (NEPA) compliance would be required.
 Given the extent of National Park Service (NPS) lands within the project area, it is anticipated that the NPS would act as NEPA lead agency.
 Ideally, the NEPA process would be completed in joint CEQA/NEPA document where NEPA analyses are provided under each environmental resource factor.
-Joint IS/MND-Environmental Assessments (EAs) would be anticipated for Phase 1 while a joint EIR/Environmental Impact Statement (EIS) would be anticipated for Phases II and potentially Phase 3 under some of the alternatives.
+Joint IS/MND-Environmental Assessments (EAs) would be anticipated for Phase 1 only if federal funding is received for the project because Phase 1 is not on federal lands.
+Yet, a joint EIR/Environmental Impact Statement (EIS) would be anticipated for Phases II and potentially Phase 3 under some of the alternatives.